antarctica/bas-air-unit-network-dataset/README.md

 The Air Unit Network utility does not include access control, therefore the permissions applied to the working directory should be used if access to information needs to be restricted.
-It is recommended that write permissions on the directory are restricted to users that need to edit information.
+It is recommended that write permissions on the directory are restricted to users that have permission to edit information.

 ### Workflow

-**Note:** You need to complete the steps in the [Installation](#installation) section to complete this workflow.
+**Note:** You need to complete the steps in the [Setup](#setup) section to complete this workflow.

 To update waypoints and routes (the network) and create new files for use in GPS devices and as print-outs: